-- · Changing the sampling period - Changing the sampling mode - · Changing the burst length or burst interval - Turning a channel on/off (advanced users only)
+- Changing the sampling period - Changing the sampling mode - Changing the burst length or burst interval - Turning a channel on/off (advanced users only)

 The values following the timestamp are all the enabled channels.
 To identify which channels are enabled and their order in the string you can use the command outputformat channelslist.

 If a channel reports an error, it will report Error-<EC> instead of measured values.

-if a channel reports an error, it will report Error-<EC> instead of measured values.
 All other channels will continue to report valid data.
 See the outputformat section for the list of error codes.